krusema/dht-mmap-rust/README.md

 This repo contains two tests,
 one that assumes a DHT11 is connected on GPIO pin 2 and
 one that assumes a DHT22 is connected on GPIO pin 3.

+## Caveats

+This library works on Raspberry PIs and not other embedded devices such as Arduino and the likes.
+That is why it needs so little boilerplate.